ArpadGBondor/Leave-Management/README.md

   - Work schedule (workdays of the week)
   - Bank holiday region

-### Personal calendars
+### Team member calendars

 - Restricted to: Managers and Owners.

 - Displays the calendar for an individual user.

+- Each calendar provides a real-time overview of an individual employee’s availability and leave status.

-- Similar to the Home page, it shows:
+- For each team member, the calendar shows:

-  - Workdays
+  - Configured workdays
-  - Bank holidays
+  - Bank holidays based on the user’s selected region
-  - Pending and approved leaves
+  - Pending leave requests
+  - Approved leave requests
   - Remaining yearly holiday entitlement

-- The calendar updates automatically based on:

-  - The user’s role
-  - Their configured entitlement
+- Calendars are powered by Firebase Firestore real-time subscriptions.
+Any change to leave data or configuration is reflected immediately, including:

-  - Their approved/pending leave data
+  - New leave requests
+  - Approvals or rejections by managers
+  - Change or cancellation requests
+  - Updates to company-wide or user-level settings

 - Managers and Owners can use this page to view team members’ calendars for planning and monitoring availability.
-- Calendars update automatically when leave requests are created, approved, rejected, or modified.

 ### Team's pending requests